-This delicious split pea soup is quite light, but filling.
-On top of that it is very easy and quick to prepare, and if you have a pressure cooker it won't take more than 15 minutes to serving time.
-If you have a crockpot, and the time, even better, as the flavors are better released using this method.
+It is quite light, but filling; on top of that it is very easy and quick to prepare, and if you have a pressure cooker it won't take more than 15 minutes to serving time.
+If you have a slow cooker, and the time, even better, as the flavors are better released using this method.
 Both methods are perfect for the working parent in charge of feeding the family.

 - 4 low-fat turkey or chicken sausages (optional)